Vendor risk assessment

 Overview

-Vendor risk assessment evaluates the risks that come from relying on third-party providers for AI capabilities.
-When you use external AI services, models, or platforms, you inherit risks from those relationships — risks that are different from those of systems you build and control internally.
+Vendor risk assessment looks at the risks that come from relying on third-party providers for AI capabilities.
+When you use external AI services, models or platforms, you inherit risks from those relationships, and they're different from the risks of systems you build and control yourself.

-Third-party AI introduces dependencies that can affect your compliance, security, and operations.
+Third-party AI creates dependencies that can affect your compliance, security and operations.
 A vendor security breach could expose your data.
 A vendor going out of business could disrupt your services.
 Changes to a vendor's model could alter your system's behavior in unexpected ways.
-Understanding and managing these risks is essential for responsible AI governance.
+You need to understand and manage these risks.

 Why assess vendor risks?